mongodb-labs/mongoac-spec/README.md

 #### Collection Management

+> [!NOTE]
+> Partially implemented in the current proof-of-concept.
+Only `create_collection_async`, `drop_collection_async`, and `drop_database_async` are exposed; the remaining behavior is planned.

 Mongoac provides async create and drop operations for collection lifecycle management.
 All resolve to void via `mongoac_future_get_void()`.

-- **`create_collection`** — database-level, accepts `CreateCollectionOptions` as a BSON document (capped, validator, `viewOn`/`pipeline` for views, collation, timeseries, clusteredIndex, `encryptedFields`, and other `CreateCollectionOptions` fields).
+- **`create_collection_async`** — database-level, accepts `CreateCollectionOptions` as a BSON document (capped, validator, `viewOn`/`pipeline` for views, collation, timeseries, clusteredIndex, `encryptedFields`, and other `CreateCollectionOptions` fields).
+Only the async form is available.
-- **`drop_collection`** — collection-level, accepts `DropCollectionOptions` as BSON.
+- **`drop_collection_async`** — collection-level, accepts `DropCollectionOptions` as BSON (currently accepted but unused in the initial implementation).
-- **`drop_database`** — database-level, drops the entire database.
+- **`drop_database_async`** — database-level, drops the entire database.

 `rename_collection` is not exposed — the Rust driver has no dedicated API.
-View creation uses `create_collection` with `viewOn`+`pipeline`; no separate create-view function.
+View creation uses `create_collection_async` with `viewOn`+`pipeline`; no separate create-view function.
 All operations are async-only.

 <a id="sessions"></a>
 #### Sessions

+> [!NOTE]
+> Partially implemented in the current proof-of-concept.
+Only `mongoac_client_start_session()`, `mongoac_client_start_session_async()`, and `mongoac_client_session_destroy()` are exposed.
+Sessions can be passed to `list_databases` and `list_database_names`, but transaction accessors and causal-consistency accessors are not yet implemented.

 Session support follows the [Driver Sessions specification](https://github.com/mongodb/specifications/blob/master/source/sessions/driver-sessions.rst).
 The Rust driver manages server session lifetime internally; the FFI layer exposes explicit session handles for C callers.

 `mongoac_client_start_session()` (synchronous, via `block_on()`) creates a session and returns the handle directly.
 An async variant `mongoac_client_start_session_async()` is also provided as part of the public API.
-Session options are deserialized via the [standard BSON option pattern](#options-deserialization) into Rust's `SessionOptions`.
+Session options are deserialized via the [standard BSON option pattern](#why-bson-options) into Rust's `SessionOptions`.
 Validation (`causal_consistency` + `snapshot` conflict) is delegated to the Rust driver.
 Sessions are destroyed with `mongoac_client_session_destroy()`, dropping the backing `ClientSession` which returns the server session to the pool.
 If a transaction is in-progress at destroy time, the Rust driver's `Drop` impl fires an async abort task unawaited (matching Rust driver conventions).

 The session type wraps `Arc<tokio::sync::Mutex<ClientSession>>`, providing thread safety across the two-thread polling model.
 All session access — both async spawned tasks and synchronous accessors — goes through the mutex.
 Multiple tasks queued for the same session yield on contention via `lock().await`; no deadlock occurs.

 Planned synchronous accessors (`get_id`, `get_cluster_time`, `get_snapshot_time`, `advance_cluster_time`, `advance_operation_time`) will acquire the mutex via `blocking_lock()`.
 The Rust driver auto-populates `snapshot_time` from the server response after the first find, aggregate, or distinct operation on a snapshot session — the server picks a time (or returns `cursor.atClusterTime`), and the driver stores it in the session so all subsequent reads use the same snapshot.

-Every CRUD operation accepting an explicit session takes a nullable `mongoac_client_session_t*` as its second parameter. `NULL` selects an implicit session.
-Cursor-creating operations clone the `Arc` into the cursor so the session outlives the user's handle.
+Every CRUD operation accepting an explicit session will take a nullable `mongoac_client_session_t*` as its second parameter. `NULL` selects an implicit session.
+Cursor-creating operations will clone the `Arc` into the cursor so the session outlives the user's handle.

 <a id="transactions"></a>
 ##### Transactions

+> [!NOTE]
+> Not yet implemented in the current proof-of-concept.
+No transaction functions are exposed.

-Transaction support follows the [Driver Transactions specification](https://github.com/mongodb/specifications/blob/master/source/transactions/transactions.rst).
+Transaction support will follow the [Driver Transactions specification](https://github.com/mongodb/specifications/blob/master/source/transactions/transactions.rst).
 Transactions build on Driver Sessions (minimum server 4.0 for replica sets, 4.2 for sharded clusters).

 Each transaction operation (`start_transaction`, `commit_transaction`, `abort_transaction`) will be provided in two forms: async (`*_async()`) returning a `mongoac_future_t*`, and sync (no suffix) blocking via `runtime.block_on()` with `progress_lock`.
 The sync variants must not be called from within a `make_progress()` context, matching the sync session accessor convention.

 `TransactionOptions` will use the standard BSON deserialization pattern, supporting `readConcern`, `writeConcern`, `readPreference` (as a `SelectionCriteria` sub-document), and `maxCommitTimeMS` (`timeoutMS` is [deferred](#deferred-transaction-timeoutms)). `NULL` for options uses session-level defaults set via `defaultTransactionOptions` at session creation; per-call options override those defaults — the Rust driver handles the inheritance chain.

-Transaction state machine validation (`None → Starting → InProgress → Committed → Aborted`) is delegated to the Rust driver, which detects invalid transitions synchronously and propagates them through the error out-parameter.
+Transaction state machine validation (`None → Starting → InProgress → Committed → Aborted`) will be delegated to the Rust driver, which detects invalid transitions synchronously and propagates them through the error out-parameter.
 Error labels (`"TransientTransactionError"`, `"UnknownTransactionCommitResult"`) are accessible via `mongoac_error_has_label()`, which delegates directly to the Rust driver's `contains_label()` on the preserved original error.

-The Rust driver's `and_run()` retry-loop convenience will not be exposed; C callers implement their own retry logic around the explicit API.
+The Rust driver's `and_run()` retry-loop convenience will not be exposed; C callers will implement their own retry logic around the explicit API.
 If a session is destroyed while a transaction is `InProgress`, the Rust driver's `Drop` impl fires a fire-and-forget async abort task — callers that need a clean abort should call `abort_transaction` explicitly before `destroy()`.

 <a id="causal-consistency"></a>
 ##### Causal Consistency

+> [!NOTE]
+> Not yet implemented in the current proof-of-concept.
+No session accessors are exposed.

-Causal consistency follows the [Driver Causal Consistency specification](https://github.com/mongodb/specifications/blob/master/source/causal-consistency/causal-consistency.rst).
+Causal consistency will follow the [Driver Causal Consistency specification](https://github.com/mongodb/specifications/blob/master/source/causal-consistency/causal-consistency.rst).
 It is **enabled by default** for explicit sessions (via `causalConsistency: true` in session options) and **not available** for implicit sessions.
 Causal consistency and snapshot reads are mutually exclusive — validation is delegated to the Rust driver.

 The Rust driver tracks `operationTime` from every server response (including errors) and injects `afterClusterTime` into the `readConcern` of subsequent causally-consistent commands.
 Cluster time (`$clusterTime`) gossipping is fully automatic.